theharvardcrimson/comp-materials/assignment3/assignment3.md

 ![django](https://raw.githubusercontent.com/harvard-crimson/comp/master/assignment3/django.gif)
 > Not this kind of Django.
 We don't condone aggression.

 We'll walk you through step-by-step (via an abridged version of the full [Django tutorial](https://docs.djangoproject.com/en/1.8/intro/tutorial01/)).
 Fair warning: there is quite a bit to read!
 However, what you actually have to do is not too nebulous.
-If you're ever confused, don't be afraid to ask Tiffany (haotian.wu@thecrimson.com) or Kyle (kyle.kwong@thecrimson.com) for help!
+If you're ever confused, don't be afraid to ask Jessica (jessica.zhu@thecrimson.com) or Kyle (kyle.kwong@thecrimson.com) for help!

 ## Setting up
 1. Create the virtual environment for your project.
 If you want to call it `crimson_comp`, try running